 Kotz Sangster has been recognized in Michigan's regional-specific areas by Best Law Firms®, ranked by Best Lawyers in America®.
-Additionally, thirteen of the firm's attorneys have been recognized in the 30th Edition of Best Lawyers and another four in the 4th Edition of Best Lawyers: Ones to Watch.
+Additionally, fourteen of the firm's attorneys have been recognized in the 32nd Edition of Best Lawyers as well as in the 5th Edition of Best Lawyers: Ones to Watch.

 On June 15, 2023, Governor Whitmer signed into law the “Creating a Respectful and Open World for Natural Hair Act” or CROWN Act.
 The CROWN Act amends and expands the Elliott-Larsen Civil Rights Act’s definition of “race” to prohibit discrimination based on hair texture and protective hairstyles in employment, public accommodations and public services, educational facilities and housing.
 Specifically, “race” is now defined as “inclusive of traits historically associated with race, including, but not limited to, hair texture and protective hairstyles.
 For purposes of this definition, ‘protective hairstyles’ includes, but is not limited to, such hairstyles as braids, locks, and twists.”
 The text of 2023 PA 45 can be found here.